csking101/Sentinel-Protocol/README.md

 # 🛡️ Sentinel Protocol

-**AI-Powered Web3 Reputation Protocol for Autonomous Portfolio Protection**
+**AI-Powered Web3 Reputation Protocol for Intelligent Portfolio Protection**

 Built with **Hedera**, **Pyth Network**, and **Lit Protocol (Vincent)**
-> _Empowering long-term crypto investors through decentralized, AI-driven decision-making._

 ---

 ## 📘 Overview

-**Sentinel Protocol** is an **AI-powered Web3 reputation protocol** that protects long-term crypto investors by analyzing **news, market feeds, and on-chain reputation**, enabling **user-authorized portfolio actions**.
+**Sentinel Protocol** is an intelligent AI-powered crypto wallet protector that prevents your tokens from losing value by intelligently executing swaps.
+It continuously analyzes news, market data, and on-chain reputation to safeguard your idle assets.

-The system continuously monitors token credibility, detects market anomalies, and autonomously executes user-approved actions (like swaps, stakes, or rebalances) — ensuring safety during sudden market changes.
+The system constantly monitors token credibility, detects market anomalies, and autonomously executes user-approved actions on your wallet — ensuring the safety of your funds during sudden market fluctuations.

 🔗 **GitHub:** [https://github.com/csking101/Sentinel-Protocol](https://github.com/csking101/Sentinel-Protocol)